BeauJoh/thesis/source/13-chapter-5-making-predictions.md

 ### Experimental Setup

-AIWC -- from Chapter 4 -- was used to characterize a variety of codes in the OpenDwarfs Extended (EOD) Benchmark Suite -- from Chapter 3 -- and the corresponding AIWC metrics were used as predictor variables in to fit a random forest regression model.
+AIWC -- from Chapter 4 -- was used to characterize a variety of codes in the OpenDwarfs Extended (EOD) Benchmark Suite -- from Chapter 3 -- and the corresponding AIWC metrics were used as predictor variables to fit a random forest regression model.
-The metrics were generated over 4 problem sizes for each of the 12 applications -- and 37 computationally regions known as kernels in the OpenCL setting.
+The metrics were generated over 4 problem sizes for each of the 12 applications / 37 kernels.
 Response variables were collected following the same methodology outlined in Chapter 3 -- where the details for each of the applications is also presented.
 Execution times were measured for at least 50 iterations and a total runtime of at least two seconds for each combination of device and benchmark.
 Each application was run over 15 different accelerator devices and each kernel collected at four different problem sizes.
-Our data comprises of 2200+ unique mean runtime entries but when coupled with the AIWC metrics for each observation our data comprises up to 64k entries in total; we train our model with 20% (randomly selected) and use the remaining 80% for evaluation.
+Our data comprises of 2200+ unique mean runtime entries but when coupled with the AIWC metrics for each observation our data comprises up to 64k entries in total; we train our model with 20% of the data entries (randomly selected) and use the remaining 80% for evaluation.

 ### Constructing the Random Forest Performance Model